OpenRefine/OpenRefine/docs/docs/manual/starting.md

 If you have a downloaded database (`.db`) file from an SQLite database, you can supply the path to the file on your computer directly in the “Database” field at the bottom of the form.
 You can leave the rest of the fields blank.

-To import data directly from a database online, you will need the database type (such as MySQL), database name, and the hostname (either an IP address, such as `127.0.0.1`, or the domain that uses the database) and the port on the host.
-You will need an account authorized for access, and you may need to add OpenRefine (connecting from your computer’s IP) to the “allowable hosts” for that account.
+To import data directly from a database, you will need the database type (such as MySQL), database name, the hostname (either an IP address or the domain that hosts the database), and the port on the host.
+You will need an account authorized for access, and you may need to add OpenRefine's IP address or host to the “allowable hosts” for that account.
+You can find that information by pressing “Test” and getting the IP from the error message that results.

-You can either connect just once and gather data, or save the connection to use it again later.
+You can either connect just once to gather data, or save the connection to use it again later.
 If you press “Connect” without saving, OpenRefine will forget all the information you just entered.

 If you’d like to save the connection, name your connection in a way you will recognize later.
 Click “Save” and it will appear in the “Saved Connections” list on the left.
 From now on, you can click on the “...” ellipsis to the right of the connection you’ve saved, and click “Connect.”

 If your connection is successful, you will see a Query Editor.
 From here you can write an [SQL query](https://www.w3schools.com/sql/) to pull the specific data you need.
 OpenRefine will give you an error if you write a statement that tries to modify the source database in any way.

-#### Google Data
+### Google Data

 You have two ways to load in data from Google Sheets:
 *   A link to an accessible Google Sheet (that is, one with link-sharing turned on)
 *   Selecting a Google Sheet in your Google Drive

-##### Google Sheet by URL
+#### Google Sheet by URL

 You can import data from any Google Sheet that has link-sharing turned on.
 Paste in a URL that looks something like